Popovers Deep Dive

 Registration and Lifecycle

-All popovers must be registered before they can be shown:
+All popovers must be registered before they can be shown.
+Registration and showing are intentionally separate operations:

 PopoverMenu popover = new ([...]);